kosinw/Castor/README.md

 # Castor

-Castor is a Gameboy project written using .NET Framework, C#, and WPF.
+Castor is a Gameboy interpreter written using .NET Framework, C#, and WPF.
 The primary purpose of this project is to learn about emulator systems and low-level operations.

 # Implemented Features
-* all load/move instructions
-* all jump instructions
-* all control instructions
+* partial CPU decoding
 * background rendering
 * working ui using wpf
 * oam dma support
-* enough instructions for boot rom to complete
+* functional bootrom
-* interrupts
+* window rendering

 # Unimplemented Features
+* complete CPU decoding
-* refactoring of dma, interrupts, and opcodes
+* any type of testing
-* all alu instructions
-* all bitwise instructions
 * input
 * timers
-* other mbcs besides mbc0
+* cartridge types
 * oam support (sprites)
-* window rendering support
 * audio

 # Resources used: